chimney37/Othello/OthelloAWSServerless/Readme.md

-# Amazon DynamoDB Blog API Serverless Application Project
+# Amazon DynamoDB Othello Game API Serverless Application Project

 This project consists of:
 * serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources